Monterey California, USA Travel Guide

 Pleasant weather with fewer crowds, often better accommodation prices.
 Good for hiking, wildflowers in spring.

-Some attractions may have shorter hours (November).
-The climate in spring can be variable, with some rain possible.
+Some attractions may have limited hours (November).
+The climate in spring can be variable, with a few rain possible.

 Lowest prices, peaceful experience.